ravir4/DevOpsInsights/insights_risk.md

 ### Creating rules
 {: #creating_rules}

 Rules define the criteria that your policies use to judge success or failure.
-You might create a "Unit Testing and Test Coverage" policy that contains a unit test rule that requires 80% unit test success and a test coverage rule that requires 100% code coverage.
+You might create a "Unit Testing and Test Coverage" policy that contains a unit test rule that requires 80 percent unit test success and a test coverage rule that requires 100 percent code coverage.
 If you add a gate that refers to this rule in a pipeline, the gate prevents any builds that don't satisfy both of the rules from proceeding.

 You can require success no matter what by marking tests as critical.
 To create a rule, select a policy and then click **Add Rule to Policy**.